THEO 706 Theological Foundations

 Reflective Essay Assignment

-The student will compose an essay of no more than ten (10) pages, double-spaced in which they revisit, review, and reassess their Biblical Theology Map Assignment submitted in Module 1: Week 1 reflecting on what has been learned about the biblical-theological “baggage” brought into the course, what new information and ideas were discovered along the way, and what now the student, upon further reflection, has determined are the non-negotiables to be re-packed into one’s biblical-theological “baggage” to take with them as they conclude the course.
+The student will compose an essay of no more than ten (10) pages, double-spaced in which his or her revisit, review, and reassess Biblical Theology Map Assignment reflecting on what has been learned about the biblical-theological “baggage” brought into the course, what new information and ideas were discovered along the way, and what now the student, upon further reflection, has determined are the non-negotiables to be re-packed into one’s biblical-theological “baggage” to take with him or her as he or she concludes the course.
 (CLO: A, B, C, D)

 Quiz: Mid-Term

 The student will complete a Mid-Term Quiz during the course.
 The quiz is an essay and requires the student to choose one (1) of five different essay questions to answer.
 The essay of 400 to 500 words must engage and interact with Learn materials in the covered modules and document that interaction with appropriate source citation.
-The Mid-Term Quiz will cover the Learn materials from Module 1: Week 1 through Module 4: Week 4 and will be open-book/open-notes, contain 1 essay question, and have a time limit of 2 hours.
+The Mid-Term Quiz will cover the Learn materials from the assigned Module: Weeks and will be open-book/open-notes, contain 1 essay question, and have a time limit of 2 hours.
 (CLO: A, B, C, D)

 Have questions about this course or a program?